 For most apprentices, training fees are covered by the employer or by Government training subsidies.
 As an apprentice, you’d expect to pay little or nothing for the qualification itself.

 What you pay in is time and earning capacity.
 Apprentice wages start lower than qualified installer wages.
-Typical NZ apprentice flooring wages in 2026:
+The NZ training minimum wage in 2026 is $19.16/hour (80% of the adult minimum, which is $23.95/hour from 1 April 2026).

 The qualification pays back through earning capacity within 3–5 years of completion.
 Independent installers with the qualification can charge premium rates because retailers (especially FloorNZ-aligned chains) prefer qualified installers for brand-warranty work.